 For most Okanagan businesses, the best answer is a combination.
 Use subscription software for the common stuff — email, accounting, basic customer management — and build custom for the workflows that are unique to your business.
 This gives you proven tools where they make sense and tailored solutions where they create the most value.

-We help businesses figure out which is which.
-Call us at 778-401-6551 and we will give you an honest assessment — sometimes the answer is "you do not need custom software, here is the subscription tool that fits."
+We specialize in helping businesses figure out which is which.
+Call us at (778) 401-6551 and we will give you an honest assessment — sometimes the answer is "you do not need custom software, here is the subscription tool that fits."